-To honor and remember the Kent Firefighters that have made the ultimate sacrifice by unselfishly giving their lives in the performance of their duties, and to remember those members, active and retired, that have left us too soon.
+To honor and remember the Puget Sound Fire Firefighters that have made the ultimate sacrifice by unselfishly giving their lives in the performance of their duties, and to remember those members, active and retired, that have left us too soon.
 Gone, but never forgotten.

 Line of Duty Deaths (LODD):